-While ski holidays can't take place at the moment, we remain hopeful that resorts will be able to re-open for some Spring skiing.
+While ski holidays can't take place at the moment, we remain hopeful that resorts will be able to re-open for some skiing in Winter 2021/22.
 If this does happen, you can expect a few changes to ensure your holiday is Covid safe, but we're confident that you will still be able to have a fantastic holiday with us.
-We are still extending our Frozen Rates offer, meaning you can snap up a Winter break from just £299 pp. We have also changed the deposit required on booking, which has been reduced to £100 pp. The final balance of your holiday will now be due 4 weeks prior to travel, instead of 8 weeks, meaning you can book with confidence and re-arrange if necessary.
+We have made it easier to book your next holiday with us by changing the deposit required on booking.
+This has now been reduced to £100 pp. The final balance of your holiday will now be due 4 weeks prior to travel, instead of 8 weeks, meaning you can book with confidence and re-arrange if necessary.
 If you have any symptoms or have recently had Coronavirus, please inform us on booking.

 Chris is on hand to answer any other queries you may have.
 You can contact Chris by phone on +44 (0)7740062796 or by emailing firstname.lastname@example.org.

 Stay safe and we hope to see you all soon,

 Coronavirus, also known as COVID-19, is a new family of viruses.
 Much like the common cold, it is passed from proximity to affected individuals or by touching a surface up to a maximum of 72 hours after contamination depending on the type of surface, exposure to sunlight, temperature and humidity, and exposure to cleaning products.